euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Conclusion and Future Work
 --------------------------

-In this paper we have introduced the pyMIC offlad module for executing kernels on the Intel Xeon Phi coprocessor.
+In this paper we have introduced the pyMIC offload module for executing kernels on the Intel Xeon Phi coprocessor.
 The architecture of pyMIC has been outlined and several examples have been presented.
-It is shown how by utilising pyMIC in combination with MKL how it is possible to obtain a substantial speedup for ``dgemm``.
+It is shown by utilising pyMIC in combination with MKL how it is possible to obtain a substantial speedup for ``dgemm``.
-We have also described PyFR, an open source framework for solving the compressible Navier-Stokes equations on modern hardware platforms.
+We have also described PyFR, an open source framework for solving the compressible Navier-Stokes equations.
-The operating model of PyFR, including the techniques used that allow it to run performantly across a variety of hardware platforms, have been presented.
+The architecture of PyFR, including the techniques used that allow it to run performantly across a variety of hardware platforms, have also been presented.
-We have shown how using pyMIC it is possible add a backend into PyFR that allows it to target the Intel Xeon Phi.
+We have shown how using pyMIC it is possible add a backend into PyFR that can target the Intel Xeon Phi.
 Implementation details have been discussed and benchmarks presented that show a speedup compared with a conventional CPU for a benchmark flow problem.

-The roadmap for the pyMIC module contains several extensions that we are planning to make over the course of the upcoming releases.
+The roadmap for the pyMIC module contains several extensions that we are planning to develop over the course of the upcoming releases.
 The next release of pyMIC will support Python 3.
-We are also working on extending the synchronization capabilities of pyMIC to not only allow for synchronization between a host thread and single streams through the ``sync()`` method.
+We are also working on extending the synchronization capabilities of pyMIC to add support for multiple independent streams.
-A future version of pyMIC will add events that will allow for synchronizing host threads with streams objects and to also synchronize multiple streams.
+A future version of pyMIC will add events that will allow for synchronizing host threads with streams objects as well as the synchonization of multiple streams.
-Finally, we are looking into extending pyMIC to go beyond native kernels on the target devices, but also provide offload capabilities for generic Python code.
+Finally, we are looking into extending pyMIC beyond native kernels on the target devices by providing offload capabilities for generic Python code.

 Acknowledgments
 ---------------
-Peter Vincent and Freddie Witherden would like to thank the Engineering and Physical Sciences Research Council for their support via a Doctoral Training Grant and an Early Career Fellowship (EP/K027379/1).
+Peter Vincent and Freddie Witherden would like to thank the Engineering and Physical Sciences Research Council for their support via a Doctoral Training Grant, an Early Career Fellowship (EP/K027379/1), and the Hyper Flux project (EP/M50676X/1).

 Intel, Xeon, and Xeon Phi are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.